SSyncropel Docs

 • Save the token once via spl token save <bearer>; the CLI auto-injects it for every subsequent invocation.

 • Permission CEL is enforced fail-closed.
-Before turning on a permission rule, run spl config permissions-enable — its preflight refuses unless allow-rules cover record_write, thread_read, and config_read for the daemon's own actor.
+Before turning on a permission rule, run spl config permissions-enable — its preflight refuses unless allow-rules cover record_write, thread_read, and config_read for the instance's own actor.
 Skipping the preflight is how operators lock themselves out.

 spl config auth-set-cors-origins https://syncropel.com https://app.example.com